NoobInDaHause/NoobCogs/README.md

 | GlobalBan       |  v1.0.0   | Globally ban a user from all the guilds the bot is in.           |
 | SplitOrSteal    |  v1.0.0   | A fun split or steal game.                                       |

+## License

+This repository is licensed under MIT LICENSE.

 ## Credits

 Special thanks to the authors of some of the codes that I got from, all credits goes to them.